Health Savings Account

 Contribution limits

-The 2024 maximum HSA contribution limit (your contribution and PayPal’s) is $4,150 for employee only coverage and $8,300 if you cover dependents.
+The 2024 maximum HSA contribution limit (yours and PayPal's) is $4,150 for employee only coverage and $8,300 if you cover dependents.
+The 2025 maximum HSA contribution limit is $4,300 for employee only coverage and $8,550 if you cover dependents.
 You can contribute an additional $1,000 if you are age 55 or older.

 PayPal contributes $500 for employee only coverage and $1,000 annually if you cover dependents.
 PayPal’s contribution is funded at the beginning of the year for existing participants or the month following new hire enrollment.

-If your spouse has an HSA and either of you is covered under the other’s plan, your combined HSA contributions are limited to the annual IRS contribution maximum for family coverage ($8,300 in 2024).
+If your spouse has an HSA and either of you is covered under the other’s plan, your combined HSA contributions are limited to the annual IRS contribution maximum for family coverage ($8,300 in 2024 and $8,550 in 2025).

 If you exceed the annual limit